 Why do I need to back up my Mac?

-Even if Mac computers are the safest, you still don’t have a 100% guarantee of the security of the data on your Mac.
-Your Mac can be negatively affected by various factors, including malware, system crashes, update failure, accidental deletion, and more.
-To avoid losing your data, you should back up your Mac.
+Even if Mac computers are the safest, you still don’t have a 100% guarantee of the security of the data on your computer.
+Your system can be negatively affected by various factors, including malware, system crashes, update failure, accidental deletion, and more.
+To avoid losing your data, you should back up your disk.

-Making a backup of your Mac means creating a copy of all your data.
-You can use this backup to restore important files if something goes wrong on your Mac or if you lose your computer.
-Once you back up Mac to iCloud, you can restore your data onto any Apple computer using your iCloud account.
-In other words, a backup in iCloud is an online copy of your device’s information.
+Making a backup means creating a copy of all your data.
+You can use this backup to restore important files if something goes wrong on your system or if you lose your computer.
+Once you back up Mac to iCloud, you can restore your backup data onto any Apple computer using your iCloud account.
+In other words, this backup is an online copy of your device’s information.

-After you set up iCloud to back up files on your Mac, it can work automatically.
-Even though Apple provides only 5 GB of free storage space, you can upgrade your plan to increase the storage space available for Mac backups.
+After you set up iCloud to back up files, it can work automatically.
+Even though Apple provides only 5 GB of free storage space, you can upgrade your plan to increase the storage space available for backups.

-For a full Mac backup (for example, on an external hard drive), Apple recommends a storage space twice the size of what you use on your Mac.
-However, iCloud backups tend to include less data than external drive backups because iCloud only backs up certain files and data, not all the data, programs, and settings on your Mac.
-You won’t need as much iCloud space as you would on an external hard drive, but you’ll likely still need more than the free 5 GB of iCloud storage that every user can access by default.
+For a full backup (for example, on an external hard drive), Apple recommends a storage space twice the size of what you use on your machine.
+However, iCloud backup tends to include less data than external drive backups because it only backs up certain files and data, not all the data, programs, and settings on your system.
+You won’t need as much iCloud space as you would on an external hard drive, but you’ll likely still need more than the free 5 GB of storage that every user can access by default.

 How to back up Mac to iCloud

-Before you start the process of backing up your Mac, we recommend that you update your macOS since the latest version of macOS is required to prevent any issues with iCloud.
+Before you start the process of backing up your data, we recommend that you update your macOS since the latest version of macOS is required to prevent any issues during the .

-Steps below to back up your data to iCloud:
+Steps to back up a Mac to iCloud:

 - Click the Apple ID icon.